-- Laddu: This is my favorite Indian sweet.
+- Ladoo: This is my favorite Indian sweet.
 It looks like a golf ball and is slightly hard.
-Made from a mixture of roasted chickpea flour, cardamoms, sugar and ghee
+Made from a mixture of roasted chickpea flour, cardamoms, sugar and ghee.

 - Gulab Jamun: Despite its very sweet syrupy taste, Gulab Jamun is my top favorite of Indian sweets.
-This spongy sweet milk ball made from flour, suji, ghee and milk, is deep-fried and then soaked in scented syrup (lemon, cardamom & kesar)
+This spongy sweet milk ball made from flour, suji, ghee and milk, is deep-fried and then soaked in scented syrup (lemon, cardamom and kesar).

 - Athirasam: Another favorite of mine.
-Made from rice flour, jaggery, cardamom and ghee, these crunchy dark brown ring-shaped sweets are deep-fried, so it can be a bit greasy
+Made from rice flour, jaggery, cardamom and ghee, these crunchy dark brown ring-shaped sweets are deep-fried, so they can be a bit greasy.

 Preparation for Deepavali in Malaysia

 This is also the time of the year when local authorities will issue special permits for vendors to open small kiosks along busy streets in Kuala Lumpur (KL for short) or Penang's Little India or other areas that are patronized by Indians.
-These street bazaars will be selling delicacies such as Indian sweets and desserts, saris, clothes and accessories such as bangles, festive items such as greeting cards, garlands and traditional oil lamps, etc.
+These street bazaars will sell delicacies such as Indian sweets and desserts, saris, clothes and accessories such as bangles, festive items such as greeting cards, garlands, and traditional oil lamps.

 Little India in Kuala Lumpur

 The streets of Little India will be beautifully decorated and lit up in various festive colors.
 Customers will bargain and haggle for a good deal and stalls owners will try to attract customers with many offers that are hard to resist.

 While you feast your eyes on these happenings, feast your tummy with Indian food such as roti canai, thosai, curries and don’t forget to order ‘teh tarik’, the Malaysian version of the frothy milk tea.